 Nominations

-The TRAC Writing Fellows Program is currently open to undergraduate students from all academic majors who will begin their sophomore or junior year at Lehigh in Fall 2025.
-We invite faculty and staff to nominate their students beginning in October 2024 and until Friday, February 28th, 2025.
+The TRAC Writing Fellows Program is open to undergraduate students from all academic majors who will begin their sophomore or junior year at Lehigh in Fall 2026.
+We invite faculty and staff to nominate their students beginning in October 2025 and until Friday, February 27th, 2026.
 We will reach out to nominees to submit application materials once all nominations are collected.
 Nominated students will be exempt, by virtue of your nomination, from the references required of non-nominated applicants.
 We will also hold special information sessions for nominees.
 If you would like to seek a nomination from a member of our current student Leadership Team, please email intrac@lehigh; explain, in brief, your interest in TRAC and reasons for seeking a nomination (100 words or less); and we will return your message.

 Applications